kmx/pdl-io-xlsx/README.md

 - xlsx\_filename\_or\_filehandle

     Path to XLSX file to write to or a filehandle open for writing.
-Default is STDOUT.

 Items supported in **options** hash: